Michael-F-Bryan/rust-ffi-guide/src/callbacks/index.md

 }
 ```

-To help make sure the C function is compiled in with the rest of our Rust app,
+To help make sure the C function is compiled in with the rest of this Rust app,
 you'll probably want to use the amazing [`gcc-rs`][gcc] crate and a build
 script.